Paul Pelosi: Personal life

+Legal issues

 In May 2022, Paul Pelosi was arrested for driving under the influence of alcohol in Napa County after he crashed into another car at an intersection.
 Pelosi pleaded guilty in August 2022 and he was sentenced to five days in jail, paying $6,800 in fines and restitution, completing a DUI program, as well as three years of probation.

+In July 2026, Pelosi was involved in a hit-and-run misdemeanor charge when his car crashed into an unoccupied parked vehicle in Napa County, and then drove about a quarter of a mile away.
+The vehicle sustained significant damage to the rear.
+Pelosi had no alcohol in his system and was not arrested, but a California DMV-referral form was submitted due to Pelosi's advanced age to determine if he should continue driving.

 2022 attack

 In the early hours of October 28, 2022, an assailant broke into Pelosi's San Francisco home, shouted "Where's Nancy?", and subsequently attacked Pelosi with a hammer.
 The suspect was taken into police custody, while Pelosi was hospitalized with blunt force injuries.
-He underwent skull surgery after the attack and was discharged from hospital on November 3.
+He underwent skull surgery after the attack and was discharged from the hospital on November 3.
 The suspect, 42-year-old David DePape, told police he was on "a suicide mission" and wanted to take Nancy Pelosi hostage, question her, and break her kneecaps if she lied.
 DePape was charged with multiple crimes including assault, attempted homicide, and attempted kidnapping.
 He pleaded not guilty to all state charges.

 Pelosi first returned to public view over a month later, when he appeared with his wife at the Kennedy Center Honors.
 He wore a hat and a glove to conceal his injuries.

 DePape was convicted on federal charges on November 16, 2023.
 On May 17, 2024, he was sentenced to 30 years in prison.
+In October 2024, DePape was sentenced to life without parole in state prison.

 When asked by Anderson Cooper about her husband's condition in June 2024, over a year and a half after the attack, Nancy Pelosi replied, "He's making progress.
 He's about 80% there, physically.
 Traumatically, it's terrible."